Skip to main content

 Engaging Communities

-As a corporate based in Rhode Island, we’ve been an engaged philanthropic partner to organizations throughout the state since our founding in 1907.
+As a corporation based in Rhode Island, we’ve been an engaged philanthropic partner to organizations throughout the state since our founding in 1907.
 In 1996, the Amica Companies Foundation was formally created and focused its mission on harnessing the power of enduring relationships to help individuals, families and communities become economically independent and strong.
 Through these ties, we’ve supported long-standing nonprofits as well as new ones that address issues facing the state.

 As our business has expanded, so have our philanthropic and community efforts.
-Today, we’re invested in working together to build more-resilient and sustainable communities in the places across the country where our employees and policyholders live.
+Today, we’re invested in working together to build more resilient and sustainable communities in the places across the country where our employees and policyholders live.
 We know this looks different in different places, so we focus on addressing the specific needs of communities we’re present in.

 Empowering Employees